Fiat S.p.A.: Poland

-AutoVAZ Lada (Russia)
+Russia

 In 1966 Fiat helped USSR state industries build a new car factory (AvtoVAZ) on the Volga river.
 A planned city called Tolyatti (named after Palmiro Togliatti, former Italian Communist Party Secretary) was developed around the factory, which started producing a "people's car" similar to the Volkswagen Beetle and Citroën 2CV of Germany and France.
 The new Soviet car, called the Lada, was a more spacious offering, in four-door saloon and five-door estate variants.
 Fiat installed British machine tools supplied by Herbert-BSA of Birmingham for the manufacture of many Lada parts.
 The 124's design was mechanically upgraded to survive treacherous Russian driving conditions and extremely cold winters.
 Imports to Western Europe, Canada, and some third world countries sold well owing to their low price.
 This car was upgraded to become the Lada Riva (marketing name in some markets) in 1980.
 Lada has gone on to develop some of its own models.
 The four-wheel drive Lada Niva uses some Fiat based components, e.g. engine and gearbox, but the body and four-wheel drive system are VAZ designs.